 Sierra Nevada is one of our top ski resorts with short transfers.
 This lesser-known Spanish resort is one of the highest in altitude in Europe, despite being the southernmost.
 Originally called ‘Sol y Nieve’, which translates to sun and snow, you can expect exactly that.
 Fair weather skiers love this Spanish resort as you can ski all morning and sunbathe on the terrace after lunch.

 With regular and cheap flights to Grenada and Malaga (a 2 hour transfer), Sierra Nevada is easily accessible.
 If you hadn’t clocked your location, on a clear day you can see the silhouette of Morocco’s mountains.
 In addition, Sierra Nevada has a long season from December to April and has reliable snow coverage throughout the season.
 Sierra Nevada ski resort is just one hour from the airport.

-There are lots of ski resorts near airports for you to enjoy.
-For more information about ski resorts with short transfers start your ski holiday search or speak to ski experts on 0207 471 7700.
+There are lots of ski resorts near airports in Europe for you to enjoy.
+For more information about ski resorts with short transfers that are easy to reach, start your ski holiday search or speak to ski experts on 0207 471 7700.

 Other posts you may like: